Seven Network: 1990s

+Between 1995 and April 2001, Alan Jackson of Nylex was the non-executive director of Seven, after being asked by Stokes to lead the company.

 A successful $1.3 billion bid for United Artists was made in conjunction with Kirk Kerkorian in 1996; the network sold its stake two years later for $US389 million.
 Seven took control of Australia Television, the Australian Broadcasting Corporation's Asian satellite channel, in 1997.
 The Australian Broadcasting Corporation still maintained a share in the network, and continued to produce news and current affairs programming for it.

 2000s

 During the late 1990s and early 2000s, a state-of-the-art high definition national broadcast facility was constructed in Docklands, Melbourne, replacing the previous facility in Epping, Sydney.
 This new facility would also house HSV-7's Melbourne offices and studios.

-The year 2000 saw former Nine executive David Leckie appointed as head of television operations, re-launching the network with an updated logo, new advertising campaign in time for the network's coverage of the 2000 Summer Olympics in Sydney.
+The year 2000 saw former Nine executive David Leckie appointed as head of television operations, re-launching the network with an updated logo, and a new advertising campaign timed expressly for the network's coverage of the 2000 Summer Olympics in Sydney.
 The opening ceremony was one of the highest-ever rating television programmes in the country, with 6.5 million viewers, contributing to the network winning the ratings year for the first time in twenty-two years.

 Digital television was introduced to most of the network's coverage area on 1 January 2001.
 This was soon followed by the gradual introduction of wide screen and high definition programming.

-In January 2006, the Seven Network, Pacific Magazines and online portal Yahoo!
+In January 2006, Seven Network, Pacific Magazines and online portal Yahoo!
 Australia and New Zealand combined in a joint venture to form Yahoo!7, representing all three companies' online assets.

 7HD was officially announced on 15 September 2007, with the Seven Media Group announcing their intention to start a high definition multichannel, that was initially expected to launch in December 2007.
 However, 7HD became the first free-to-air commercial television channel introduced to metropolitan areas since 1988, when it launched prior on 15 October 2007, with 25th Hour being the first programme broadcast at 10:30 pm.

 On 14 February 2008, the Seven Media Group and Foxtel officially signed an agreement allowing Seven's digital signal to be transmitted via Foxtel's cable and satellite services.
 Seven became available on Foxtel in early 2009.

 On 25 September 2009, Seven announced its new digital channel, 7two, which officially launched on 1 November 2009.